ninjaguardian/Complex-Cheetos-Engine/README.md

-# TML's Undertale Engine - Cheetos's Edition
+# TML's Undertale Engine - Complex Cheetos's Edition
-A heavily modified TML engine by Panthervention for GameMaker 2024.13+
+Ninjaguardian's modified version of the heavily modified TML engine by Panthervention for GameMaker 2024.13+

-This engine edition features blue soul related functionalities, and mostly Sans related assets for battle (bone, blaster, platform, kr) with a small demo.
+Panthervention's engine edition features blue soul related functionalities, and mostly Sans related assets for battle (bone, blaster, platform, kr) with a small demo.

+This engine expands on that by adding more ways to interact with the battle box, and it changes some design related elements.

 # How do I import?
 - For project setup, you should download and load the .yyz file so you can also import engine's proper settings like Texture Groups and some project behaviors.